truongsonghiep/journey-to-the-west/README.md

 At the Cart Slow Kingdom the Monkey King shows his power.
 46. Heresy flaunts its strength to mock orthodoxy;
 Mind Monkey in epiphany slays the deviates.
-47. The holy monk’s blocked at night at Heaven-Reaching River;
+47. The holy monk's blocked at night at Heaven-Reaching River;
 Metal and Wood, in compassion, rescue little children.
 48. The demon, raising a cold wind, sends a great snow fall;
 The monk, intent on seeing Buddha, walks on layered ice.